NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. note::

     Provide ``BackupHeatingSwitchoverTemperature`` for a situation where there is a discrete outdoor temperature below which the heat pump stops operating and above which the backup heating system stops operating.
+    Note that this control strategy has risk of the heating setpoint not being maintained (i.e., unmet hours) when the outdoor temperature is just above the switchover temperature, as the heat pump may not have sufficient capacity to meet the heating load and the backup is disabled.

     Alternatively, provide A) ``CompressorLockoutTemperature`` to specify the outdoor temperature below which the heat pump stops operating and/or B) ``BackupHeatingLockoutTemperature`` to specify the outdoor temperature above which the heat pump backup system stops operating.
     If both are provided, the compressor and backup system can both operate between the two temperatures (e.g., simultaneous operation or cycling).